gammasoft71/xtd/docs/tutorial_control_appearance.md

 # Control appearance

-xtd is designed to manage controls and dialog boxes in pure native mode or with [CSS styles](https://github.com/gammasoft71/xtd/blob/master/docs/guide_style_sheets_overview.md).
+xtd is designed to manage controls and dialogs in pure native mode or with [CSS styles](https://github.com/gammasoft71/xtd/blob/master/docs/guide_style_sheets_overview.md).

 By default all controls are defined with CSS mode (the property [xtd::forms::control::control_appearance](https://codedocs.xyz/gammasoft71/xtd/classxtd_1_1forms_1_1control.html#a6acf5a01e6111bd58f198aafa3e3f39e) is set to [xtd::forms::control_appearance::standard](https://codedocs.xyz/gammasoft71/xtd/classxtd_1_1forms_1_1control.html#a6acf5a01e6111bd58f198aafa3e3f39e)). xtd defines a [CSS theme](https://github.com/gammasoft71/xtd/tree/master/themes) for each OS so that the emulation of the controls is identical to native controls.